The Hidden Deal Breaker: Why Cybersecurity is Critical for M&A Success

 The Verizon-Yahoo Disaster

-In 2017, Verizon finalized its acquisition of Yahoo for $4.48 billion, but the deal almost collapsedwhen two previously undisclosed data breaches came to light.
+In 2017, Verizon finalised its acquisition of Yahoo for $4.48 billion, but the deal almost collapsed when two previously undisclosed data breaches came to light.
 The first breach in 2014 affected500 million accounts, while the 2013 data breach did not just affect 1 billion accounts but all 3 billion accounts.
 Yahoo's failure to disclose these breaches resulted in a $350 million price reduction and left Verizon inheriting massive legal liabilities and reputational damage.

 The Marriott-Starwood Catastrophe